Our favorite of 2021: Restaurants and Other Places to Eat

 Can you picture a restaurant that has everything pink?
 Pink interior, pink seating, pink drinks, even pink tacos!
 That is the perfect and only description for Taquero Mucho founded by Gabriela Bucio who had the vision to create a place for women to feel empowered and celebrated.
 This taqueria has become Austin’s hot spot for Instagram-worthy pics and feminine-themed drinks and meals.

 Even reading the menu gives customers a fun experience where they are able to scout out which aesthetically pleasing item they are craving.
-I got to order the Fresa Frosé which is a strawberry frozen rosé served in a fun pouch with a pink straw.
+I got to order the Fresa Frosé, a strawberry frozen rosé served in a fun pouch with a pink straw.
 To share for the table, I enjoyed the Taquitos de papa con queso, lightly fried corn tortillas filled with soft potatoes, queso fresco, cabbage, Mexican crema, cotija cheese, and guacamole.

 For my main entree, I got two Carnitas tacos served with hot pink corn tortillas, rice, beans, and topped with pico de gallo and tomatillo salsa.
 Needless to say, I walked away with a full tummy and an urge to go back very soon.